-Having access to a business loan can help you take on bigger projects with larger potential returns than you could reach without the extra funds.
+Having access to a business loan can help you take on bigger projects with larger potential returns than you could pursue without increased cash flow.
 To determine how you should utilize an accounting business loan, consider these investments:

 5 Ways to Use Your Accounting Business Loan

 If your business’s accounting software needs to be updated, now is the perfect time to do it.
-You’ll have time to familiarize yourself with the new software and convert your client files from the old system to the new.
+You’ll have time to familiarize yourself with new software and convert your client files from the old system to the new.

 3. Training and Specialization

-If you choose to expand your skill set to cover an underserved niche, you could use your loan to pay for training in that niche.
+If you choose to expand your skill set to cover an underserved niche, you could use your term loan or business line of credit to pay for training in that niche.

-It’s also important to note that there are many seasonal tax workers who may accept a lower hourly rate for a full-time role instead of a seasonal role.
+It’s also important to note that there are many seasonal tax workers who may accept lower hourly rates for a full-time role, instead of a seasonal role.

 5. Location or Facilities

-Now that you’ve learned about how you can best utilize your accounting business loan, it’s time to select the investments that are best for your particular company.
-Every accounting business is different, so it’s crucial that you determine areas of your business that need improving.
-Good luck!
+Now that you’ve learned about how you can best utilize your accounting business loan, it’s time to select the investments that will benefit your particular company.
+Every business is different, so it’s crucial that you determine how to best improve your operations.